facebookexperimental/object-introspection/test/integration/README.md

 ## Adding tests

-1. Create a new test definition file in this directory and populate it as needed.
+Create a new test definition file in this directory and populate it as needed.
 See [Test Definition Format](#test-definition-format) for details.
-1. Add your new definition file to the `INTEGRATION_TEST_CONFIGS` list in [`CMakeLists.txt`](CMakeLists.txt)
+It will be automatically picked up by CMake on your next build.

 ## Test Definition Format